Historical Tour of Petra and Jordan

 Depart on an overnight flight bound for Amman, Jordan.

-Day 2Arrive Amman
+Day 2Arrive in Amman

 Arrive in Amman.
 Overnight for two nights at the Al Qasr Metropole Hotel.
 Dinner is on our own.